grafana/tempo/docs/tempo/website/setup/setup-cluster/linux.md

 ## Setup an object storage bucket

-GET uses object storage as the backend for its trace storage.
+Tempo uses object storage as the backend for its trace storage.
 It also uses object storage for storing various administrative credentials and data related to the state of the system.

-GET and Tempo support using the local filesystem as the backend for trace storage as well.
+Tempo support using the local filesystem as the backend for trace storage as well.
 This is not recommended for production deployments and is not supported for storing admin credentials, this guide focuses on setup with an object storage.

 This example uses [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) on the AWS `us-east-1` region as your object store.